wyeworks/blog/source/_posts/2015-11-16-immutable-strings-in-ruby-2-dot-3.markdown

  puts String.new('a').equal?
 String.new('a')
 {% endcodeblock %}

 Without frozen strings for `'a'.equal? 'a'` the interpreter creates two objects with the value `a`, hence `equal?` will return `false`.
-With immutable strings this is no longer true, in this case the interpreter will use a reference to the same object then as each reference points to the same object `equal?` will return `true`.
+With immutable strings this is no longer true, in this case the interpreter will use a reference to the same object, then as each reference points to the same object `equal?` will return `true`.

 |Operation|Mutable|Immutable|
 |-|-|-|